philipericsson/friform_website/CONTACT_FORM_SETUP.md

    - Select reCAPTCHA v2 "I'm not a robot" Checkbox
    - Add your domain(s) - make sure to add your actual production domain
    - Accept the terms and submit
-4. You'll receive a Site Key - you'll need this for your environment variables
+4. You'll receive two keys:
+   - Site Key - for your frontend code
+   - Secret Key - for your EmailJS template settings

 ## 2. Set Up EmailJS